Table of Contents

 The first step is to modify the

-Main() function to accept the deep linking parameters in BrightScript.
+Main() function for your channel to accept the two deep linking parameters by adding a variable.
 This variable can be any arbitrary name.
-For this example we will be referred to the variable name as
+In this example, the variable name

 invalid, disregard the deep link and launch the channel normally.

 Example of a m